JohannesBooy/whipcrack/README.md

 * **404.html:** The above .htaccess file has an ErrorDocument rule that sets this 404.html file as the de-facto 404 page.
 Update it to suit your project's design, needs, etc.

-* **apple-touch-icon...:** Update these to match your project's design as needed.
-[Learn more about these icons.](https://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)
+* **apple-touch-icon-precomposed.png:** Update this to match your project's design as needed.
+[Learn more about this icon.](https://developer.apple.com/library/ios/#documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html)

 * **config.rb:** This file is used by Compass to set some rules, directories, and the working environment needed to compile Sass files and offer Compass-specific features to simplify development.
 [Learn more about Compass' config.rb file.](http://compass-style.org/help/tutorials/configuration-reference/)